Grange Farm & Albert Bakery

 Albert Bakery, 1909.

-By 1930 the building was occupied by E Braithwaite & Son, bakers and confectioners.
-The proprietors of this company were Eric Braithwaite (father) and Cyril Braithwaite (son).
+By 1930 the building was still occupied by E Braithwaite & Son, bakers and confectioners, the proprietors of this company being Eric Braithwaite (father) and Cyril Braithwaite (son).
 The family residence was on Acre St, Denton, but after his marriage, Cyril Braithwaite moved to Stockport Rd, Bredbury.

 Ellis Braithwaite was born at Halifax, Yorkshire, on the 30 Sep 1874 to Robert Braithwaite (a basket maker) and Hannah Bailey who were married at All Saints Church, Otley, Yorkshire, on the 6 Jun 1840.
 Ellis Braithwaite married Mary Hoyle (b. at Queensbury, Yorkshire, 19 Jul 1876) at the Parish Church of St John the Baptist, Halifax, on the 25 Mar 1896.
 Their son, Arnold, was born at Huddersfield on the 29 Sep 1899 and Cyril was born at Halifax on the 7 Apr 1901.

-Ellis Braithwaite died at Audenshaw in 1950, aged 76 years, and Cyril Braithwaite died in the Sefton North Registration District of Merseyside in 1983, aged 82 years.
+Ellis Braithwaite died at Audenshaw in 1950, aged 76 years.